beautifulnode/learn/nodejs/lesson5-mocha/readme.md

 ## creating a mocha opts file

 We are using an additional test library called should and we want mocha to require this module on every test module.
 We could declare it in every file or we can add a mocha.opts file in the test directory.
-This mocha.opts file allows you to specify other options as well, but for now we just want to require the should module.
+This mocha.opts file allows you to specify other options as well.

 ```
 echo '--require should' >> test/mocha.opts
+echo '--colors' >> test/mocha.opts
+echo '--compilers coffee:coffee-script' >> test/mocha.opts
 ```

+hint: With the release of Mocha 1.0.0, you now need to specify coffee-script as a compiler in your options file or command line.

+---

 Lets create our first mocha test file.
 In TDD, we write the tests before we write the app code.
 We will be using the behavior dsl.